phillbush/legv8/README.md

   the MOV result (for moving instructions);
   the memory (for `STUR` instructions);
   or the PC (for the `BL` instruction).

+## TODO

+* Decrease the number of bits of the ALU contrl signal from 6 to 5.
+* Reuse the ALU to add the PC to the extended signal (and thus remove `modules/pcadder.v`).
+* Remove the need for passing the opcode from the ID stage to later stages (maybe by increasing the number of control signals?).

 ## SEE ALSO